pillowsoft/exp-nodemodules-setting-test/README.md

 ## Results

-The package manager hangs starting up.
+The command seems to get stuck waiting for the package manager to start up.